|Admission to Jones College||Forms||Online Courses|

 Yes.
 Business students graduating with a B.B.A. degree must complete the 120 hours required for the first degree plus the additional hours required for the second major.
 A student may elect to obtain a dual degree for graduation by meeting the following requirements:

 What happens after I file the Application to Upper Division Form and the Intent to

-The Graduation Coordinator checks the form for completeness and accuracy and verifies your eligibility for admission to upper division status.
+The Graduation Analyst checks the form for completeness and accuracy and verifies your eligibility for admission to upper division status.
 The form should be used as a guide to completing requirements for the business degree to which it applies.
-Upon review and acceptance by the Graduation Coordinator, the form becomes your official plan for completing graduation requirements.
+Upon review and acceptance by the Graduation Analyst, the form becomes your official plan for completing graduation requirements.

 I heard I have to take two exams before I can graduate, what are they?